 How We Tested It

-I rotated three daily-use scenarios—movie nights, laptop work, and short naps—then stressed the edges, back angle, and seat depth by switching postures every 20–30 minutes.
-I tracked Assembly, Cooling, Comfort, Durability, Layout Practicality, Cleaning, and Value while Marcus focused on edge use and heat buildup, and Jenna and Ethan focused on shared seating and position changes.
-Dr. Walker reviewed posture notes, especially how deep seats and low seat height affect lumbar comfort over long sessions.
+For our sofa testing process, I rotated three real-use scenarios—movie nights, laptop work, and short naps—then kept switching positions to stress the front edge, back angle, and seat depth.
+We logged assembly, cooling, comfort, durability, layout practicality, cleaning, and value.
+Marcus Reed focused on edge use and heat buildup, while Dr. Adrian Walker reviewed the posture notes, especially how deep seats and low seat height affect lumbar comfort over longer sessions.

 Float Sofa: Our Testing Experience